 Admittedly, this probably isn’t the healthiest selection for a real life picnic but we also found a whole selection of names meaning “sweet” that provide a subtler addition to our picnic theme: Anush, Dulcie, Esti, Madhu (Madhur/Madhuri), Miela, Pamela, Pollux, and Shirin.

 For more information about any of our Name Labels, Speak to us Today

 Hopefully, you’ll have time this summer to indulge in a relaxing picnic (or two) and remember, if you need to get any food containers or drinks bottles labelled, you can always use Stikins ® name labels to make sure that everybody’s stuff is clearly and securely labelled (so at least you know there won’t be any arguments about which water bottle belongs to whom when you’re trying to pull off a peaceful family picnic).

 Stikins ® name labels can be used to label all kinds of personal items; simply make sure that your item is clean and dry, then peel one of your name labels off its backing sheet and apply it directly onto the item.
 Use your thumb to smooth the label down to make sure that the adhesive fully bonds with the surface.

 If you are labelling clothing or fabric items, you should apply your name labels to the wash-care label.
-In shoes, we recommend that you stick your name labels onto the side wall or beneath the tongue – if you apply Stikins ® to the floor of the shoe, the print will disintegrate over time due to the friction generated between it and the heel.
+In shoes, we recommend that you stick your name labels onto the side wall or beneath the tongue – if you apply your name labels to the floor of a shoe, the print will disintegrate over time due to the friction generated between it and the heel.